 Another extension of our dashboard includes using webhooks.
 Though we didn't use this functionality, you can apparently use a webhooks call to create a new chatroom in PureCloud Collaborate.
 An idea would be to have a way to create a new chatroom for each report in the dashboard.
 The way this could work is, on the report detail page, you could have a button that says "Create Discussion" or something to that effect.
 This would then create a PureCloud chat room for that rep, so that people can discuss it without using our comments section in the app.

-A final potential addition to our dashboard would be to have actual users.
+A final potential addition to our dashboard would be to support actual users.
 Right now, the dashboard doesn't have separate states for different users, and adding this could allow different people using the dashboard to personalize their experience with it.
 They could have their own "watchlist", where they flag certain reports that they want to closely follow the progress of.
 Implementing this would involve some sort of authentication system, like OAuth or SAML.
-I'd use SAML because, from my understanding, that is what Interactive Intelligence uses currently for authentication purposes.
+We recommend SAML as that is what Interactive Intelligence uses currently for authentication purposes.

 Authorship